microsoft/iot-curriculum/labs/iot/environment_monitor/steps/set-up-iot-central.md

 # Set up IoT Central and send simulated data

-In this lab you will set up Azure IoT Central and send data from a simulated device.
+In this step you will set up Azure IoT Central and send data from a simulated device.

 ## IoT Central applications